ejosiah/vglib_examples/examples/gltf_viewer/README.md

   - ond the order hand multiple worker threads do not preserve this order
   - pass in meshId when processing, use to determine position in GPU mesh buffer
 ### Fixes
+- loading of interleaved buffer
+- fork tinygltf loader and remove upfront image loads as this a serialization point
-- fix - descriptorPool memory leak (imageDescriptorSet not freed after use)
+- descriptorPool memory leak (imageDescriptorSet not freed after use)
-- fix - free up texture binding points used by a model when its disposed
+- free up texture binding points used by a model when its disposed
-- fix - app fails on exit during async loads
+- app fails on exit during async loads
-- fix - KHR_materials_anisotropy tangent rotation
+- KHR_materials_anisotropy tangent rotation